Frequently Asked Questions

 What is cicatricial alopecia or scarring alopecia?

 The term "cicatricial alopecia" refers to a diverse group of rare disorders that destroy the hair follicle, replace it with scar tissue, and cause permanent hair loss.
-In some cases, hair loss is gradual, without symptoms, and is unnoticed for long periods.
-In other cases, hair loss is associated with severe itching, burning and pain and is rapidly progressive.
+The clinical course is highly variable and unpredictable.
+Hair loss may be slowly progressive over many years, without symptoms, and unnoticed for long periods.
+Or the hair loss may be rapidly destructive within months and associated with severe itching, pain and burning.
 The inflammation that destroys the follicle is below the skin surface and there is usually no "scar" seen on the scalp.
 Affected areas of the scalp may show little signs of inflammation, or have redness, scaling, increased or decreased pigmentation, pustules, or draining sinuses.
-Cicatricial alopecia occurs in otherwise healthy men and women of all ages and is seen worldwide.
+Cicatricial alopecia occurs in otherwise healthy men and women of all ages, is not contagious, not hereditary and is seen worldwide.

 Are there different kinds of cicatricial alopecia?

-Primary cicatricial alopecias are further classified by the type of inflammatory cells that destroy the hair follicle during the active stage of the disease.
-The inflammation may involve predominantly lymphocytes or neutrophils.
-Cicatricial alopecias that involve predominantly lymphocytic inflammation include lichen planopilaris, frontal fibrosing alopecia, central centrifugal alopecia, and pseudopelade (Brocq).
-Cicatricial alopecias that are due to predominantly neutrophilic inflammation include folliculitis decalvans and tufted folliculitis.
-Sometimes the inflammation shifts from a predominantly neutrophilic process to a lymphocytic process.
-Cicatricial alopecias with a mixed inflammatory infiltrate include dissecting cellulitis and folliculitis keloidalis.
+Primary cicatricial alopecia is currently classified by the type of inflammatory cells seen on scalp biopsy.
+The inflammatory cells may be primarily lymphocytes, neutrophils, or sometimes the inflammation has mixed cells.
+Cicatricial alopecias that involve predominantly lymphocytic inflammation include lichen planopilaris, frontal fibrosing alopecia, central centrifugal cicatricial alopecia, pseudopelade (Brocq), chronic cutaneous lupus erythematosus, and keratosis follicularis spinulosa decalvans.
+Cicatricial alopecias that involve predominantly neutrophilic inflammation include folliculitis decalvans and tufted folliculitis.
+Sometimes the inflammation shifts from a predominantly neutrophilic process to a lymphocytic process, or visa versa.
+Cicatricial alopecias with a mixed inflammatory infiltrate include dissecting cellulitis and folliculitis keloidalis, both of which are secondary to follicular rupture.

 What causes cicatricial alopecia?

 The cause of the various cicatricial alopecias is poorly understood.
-However, all cicatricial alopecias involve inflammation directed at the upper part of the hair follicle where the stem cells and sebaceous gland (oil gland) are located.
-If the stem cells and sebaceous gland are destroyed, there is then no possibility for regeneration of the hair follicle, and permanent hair loss results.
-Cicatricial alopecias are not contagious.
+However, all cicatricial alopecias involve inflammation directed at the hair follicle, usually the upper part of the follicle where the stem cells and sebaceous glands (oil gland) are located.
+If the stem cells and the sebaceous glands are destroyed, there is no possibility for regeneration of the hair follicle and permanent hair loss results.

 Who is affected by cicatricial alopecia?